DataDog/integrations-core/win32_event_log/README.md

 ### Metrics

-The Win32 Event log check does not include any metrics.
+The Windows Event log integration does not include any metrics.

 ### Events